Research Interests – Education – Experience – Publications

 |Address||EHU/UPV, Department of Logic and Philosophy of Science, Avenida de Tolosa 70, 20080 Donostia – San Sebastián|

 I enjoy investigating embodied minds in interaction, starting with my own.
-I’m fascinated by emergent properties and collective phenomena, and after a degree in physics, and a PhD in neuroscience, my current academical work is inspired by he philosophy of individuation proposed by Gilbert Simondon and the enactive approach to life and mind developed by Varela, Thompson, Di Paolo and colleagues.
-Looking at the dynamic interplay between pre-reflective and reflective activity, and taking into account the myriad of interrelated processes that living bodies enact at different domains (organic, sensorimotor, intersubjective), I study placebo and nocebo phenomena, pain, attention and related topics at the interface between cognitive science, neuroscience, medicine, and philosophy.
+I’m fascinated by emergent properties and collective phenomena, and after a degree in physics, and a PhD in neuroscience, my current academical work is inspired by the philosophy of individuation proposed by Gilbert Simondon and the enactive approach to life and mind developed by Varela, Thompson, Di Paolo and colleagues.
+Looking at the dynamic interplay between pre-reflective and reflective activity, and taking into account the myriad of interrelated processes that living bodies enact at multiple scales and domains (organic, sensorimotor, intersubjective), I study placebo and nocebo phenomena, pain, attention, contemplative practices and related topics at the interface between cognitive science, neuroscience, medicine, and philosophy.

 - Enactive approaches to life and mind